A generalization of Gelfand-Naimark-Stone duality to completely regular spaces: Duality for completely regular spaces

-\begin{lemma} Let $X$ be a dense subspace of a compact Hausdorff space $Y$.
+\begin{lemma} Let $X$ be a subspace of a topological space $Y$.
 If $f$ is a bounded lower $($resp.~upper$)$ semicontinuous real-valued function on $X$, then there is a bounded lower $($resp.~upper$)$ semicontinuous real-valued function $g$ on $Y$ with $g|_X = f$. \end{lemma}